The URL for this page is: http://crafts.sleepingbaby.net/shoulders.html

 Folding the fabric in half along the length yields a pouch fold.
 (No picture of this because it seems pretty unnecessary!) the folded fabric is pulled through the rings and sewn as above.
 The Baby Space Adjustable Pouch uses this -- the fabric is folded in half, and a pouch seam is sewn in at a specified place along the sling, making a pouch with rings.
 I don't know if I'd use this without the pouch seam, as it seems to me it would be difficult to open the fabric out to spread across your back.
 For a similar, though narrower, width that will open out somewhat better, I'd recommend the letter fold (below).

 The Mayawrap site has directions for making a sling like their old design.
 (If you have looked for ring slings to purchase lately, you'll note that they no longer sell this design of sling on their site.
-Accordion-pleated slings put stress points on the material where the rings are sewn in, leading to a greater possibility of the fabric tearing, and they are also difficult for many women to get comfortable.
+Accordion-pleated slings put stress points on the material where the rings are sewn in, which, over time, can cause a small stress-induced tear at that point, and they are also difficult for many women to get comfortable.
 The new MayaWrap lightly padded design is much more comfortable, but as it is also a significant innovation in design, they understandably have not published sewing directions for it, and I think it's important to respect that.)
 The image at right shows some of the folds ( there may be more) with the "shoulder cap" spread out.
 This style works better on one shoulder than the other; the MayaWrap is designed with the right shoulder in mind.
 Many of the slings sold as "like Maya" or "Maya-style" on eBay are folded this way (although some omit the shoulder cap, which can make wearing less comfortable, as the sling will tend to migrate towards the wearer's neck).
 MayaWrap does request that their directions are for home use only -- please keep this in mind if you want to sell slings.

 The term "hotdog" comes from the observation that the fabric, when folded in towards the center several times, makes a sort of hotdog-bun shape.
 The sling's edges end up inside the folds, rather than along the outside of the sling, which can make it difficult to keep in place if you have broad shoulders, but is fine if you have pointed or narrow shoulders.
 The width of the finished shoulder using this method will depend on the number of times the fabric is folded, and the original width of the first fold.
-The "sling-a-ma-bob" sling uses this method -- for instructions, please visit there.
-Cel also has a great photo tutorial, including great shots of sewing the rings in.
+Cel has a great photo tutorial, including great shots of sewing the rings in.

 (For those of you who have been sewing for a while, this is the same thing as a box pleat.)
 This simple centerfold (name coined by Tessa of mamasupial.com) will be somewhat wide, but should spread out nicely, and because of its symmetry, will cup the shoulder nicely.
 The rings should be sewn in so that the pleated parts are underneath.
 I like this a lot for kids' slings.